qyangaa/SIMPL-Notes/Week4_Register_Machines.md

 - Widths of source and destination are encoded by the ASM suffix of the opcode.

-  - MOVZ: zero extend (MOVQ handles MOVZLQ) [Q: what happens if we MOVL to a 8 byte D?
-And why does MOVQ do the filling that automatically but not for others?]
+  - MOVZ: zero extend (MOVQ handles MOVZLQ) [A: why no MOVZLQ? the effect of movzlq can be achieved by movl, due to the rules of l-to-q zero-extension.]
     $$
     \begin{aligned}
     &\text { - } \operatorname{MOVZ}\left\{\begin{array}{c}